font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-federated-multicloud.md

 #### Delete DNS entries in Google Cloud DNS

-Delete the `mongo` and `pacman` DNS entries that were created in your [Google DNS Managed Zone](https://console.cloud.google.com/networking/dns/zones).
+Delete the `pacman` DNS entry that was created in your [Google DNS Managed Zone](https://console.cloud.google.com/networking/dns/zones).

 #### Cleanup rest of federation cluster